AlexanderTsarapkine/AlexanderTsarapkine/README.md

 - ⚡ Fun fact: ...
 -->

-- 🧑‍🎓 I'm a 2B Computer Engineering Student at The University of Waterloo
+- 🧑‍🎓 I'm a 3rd year Computer Engineering Student at The University of Waterloo
-- 💻 Incoming Software Engineer co-op at PointClickCare starting Winter 2024
+- 💻 Software Engineer co-op at PointClickCare
 <!-- - 🔭 Currently looking for an intership for Winter 2024